 After the Pre-Novice trial we went into Rally.
 The picture below show how well we did.
 After Tommy missed the jump, he went straight for the exit of the ring.
 When he did this I pulled him out of the trial because he was too stressed to continue.

 Below is my favourite picture of McCoy.
-You can see the joy on his face.
+Even thought the picture is blurry, you can see the joy on his face.
 This was his last Rally trial in which he got the last leg for his Rally Excellent title.
+It was also his 12th birthday so I have a precious memory of that day as well.
 This is what I mean when I say having fun.

 Dog Sports Are For ALL Dogs